Yuffie Kisaragi: Reception

 Yuffie Kisaragi has received a notably positive reception in Japan and overseas, being described as one of the best ninja and overall video game characters.
 Electronic Gaming Monthly listed Yuffie's reappearance as one of the greatest moments of Kingdom Hearts.
 David Smith from IGN included her on their top ten Final Fantasy VII characters, stating that she "belongs in the Wacky Sidekicks wing of the RPG hall of fame".
 Although commenting that Yuffie can sometimes be "a pain in the neck", Smith said that she became such an appealing sidekick character that Square would go on to use the "Yuffie formula" with Rikku for Final Fantasy X.

 Final Fantasy VII director Yoshinori Kitase asked EGM "why American gamers love Yuffie so much".
 They were unable to come with a clear answer.
 According to Edge, Yuffie, being one of characters that are "brands in and of themselves", created a new anime stereotype of giddy girl ninja.
-WomanGamers.com gave the character an overall score of 7.0/10, opining that while "a 18 year old ninja girl was a nice refreshing change [...] it would have been nice if her character had matured and developed through this story".
+WomanGamers.com gave the character an overall score of 7.0/10, opining that while an "18 year old ninja girl was a nice refreshing change [...] it would have been nice if her character had matured and developed through this story".
 Jef Rouner of the Houston Press described Yuffie's reaction to Aerith's death as one of the five most heartbreaking, missable scenes in the Final Fantasy franchise, which he felt rivaled the emotional impact of anything found in the main narrative.
 In his review for Advent Children, James Mielke of 1UP.com called her "as cutely jailbait as ever"; the film itself was called "Ogling Legal-Age Yuffie" by Geson Hatchett of Hardcore Gamer.

 Yuffie's character also garnered negative reception.
 In her character profile, IGN called her "both impressively useful and incredibly annoying".
 GameFan editor The 6th Man compared himself to Yuffie, as "in one word—annoying" but also having "that innocent, naive qualify".
 In 2010, Scott Sharkey of 1UP.com described her as being in the category of "The Perky Idiot" alongside Rikku and Selphie while discussing the top five character types in the Final Fantasy series.
 That same year, GamesRadars Mikel Reparaz called her as "hyper-annoying".
 In 2013, Kyle Lowe of Complex called her as the fifth most annoying classic video game character.
 Joe Juba of Game Informer included her among "Final Fantasys particular breed of annoying companions, like Selphie and Vaan".
 Lisa Foiles of The Escapist included her in their "crazy, hyperactive teenager" on her top five annoying princesses in video games, calling her "just a definition of annoying".
 As a result of calling her an unimportant character in Final Fantasy VII due to how difficult is to get her, Paste regarded Yuffie's portrayal in the remake as far more entertaining take on Yuffie due to her role in the narrative, while Kotaku praised and said that she's "irresistibly charming as Yuffie".